Torfkopp/masterarbeit/chapters/basics/ai/drl.typ

 ==== TD3

 While DDPG can sometimes achieve great performance, it is often brittle with respect to hyperparameters and other types of tuning.
-A common failure mode for DDPG is that the learned Q-function starts to dramatically overestimate Q-values, which then leads to the policy breaking because it exploits the errors in the Q-function.
+A common failure mode for DDPG is that the learnt Q-function starts to dramatically overestimate Q-values, which then leads to the policy breaking because it exploits the errors in the Q-function.
 To address these issues, Twin Delayed Deep Deterministic Policy Gradient (TD3) @fujimoto2018addressing was introduced.
 TD3 applies three modifications to DDPG to increase the stability and performance with consideration of the function approximation error:
 + Clipped Double Q-Learning: TD3 uses two Q-functions to mitigate the overestimation of Q-values.
 The minimum of the two Q-values is used to compute the target value,